-The FATF welcomes Pakistan's significant progress in improving its AML/CFT regime.
-Pakistan has strengthened the effectiveness of its AML/CFT regime and addressed technical deficiencies to meet the commitments of its action plans regarding strategic deficiencies that the FATF identified in June 2018 and June 2021, the latter of which was completed in advance of the deadlines, encompassing 34 action items in total.
-Pakistan is therefore no longer subject to the FATF's increased monitoring process.
+The FATF welcomes Morocco's significant progress in improving its AML/CFT regime.
+Morocco strengthened the effectiveness of its AML/CFT regime to meet the commitments in its action plan regarding the strategic deficiencies that the FATF identified in February 2021 related to improving its international cooperation mechanisms, strengthening AML/CFT supervision, strengthening transparency of legal persons by ensuring timely access to accurate beneficial ownership information, strengthening the capacities of the FIU, enhancing capacities to conduct ML investigation and confiscate the proceeds of crime and improving effectiveness of the targeted financial sanctions regime.
+Morocco is therefore no longer subject to the FATF's increased monitoring process.

-Pakistan will continue to work with APG to further improve its AML/CFT system.
+Morocco should continue to work with MENAFATF to sustain its improvements in its AML/CFT system.